f4exb/sdrangel/Readme.md

 <h2>To Do</h2>

-  - Allow the handling of more than one device at the same time.
-For Rx/Tx devices like the BladeRF Rx and Tx appear as two logical devices with two plugin instances and a common handler for the physical device services both plugins.
-This effectively opens Tx support.
+  - Tx support for devices like Blade-RF or Hack-RF and simple file output (probably to start with)
-  - Tx channels
+  - Tx channels to feed Tx devices
   - Possibility to connect channels for example Rx to Tx or single Rx channel to dual Rx channel supporting MI(MO) features like 360 degree polarization detection.
   - Specialize plugins into channel and sample source plugins since both have almost complete different requirements and only little in common
   - 32 bit samples for the Channel Analyzer